i3drobotics/i3dr_stereo_camera-ros/README.md

 cd /path/to/repo
 catkin_make
 ```
+Note: Will build with I3DRSGM support by default.
+To disable this, pass -DWITH_I3DRSGM=OFF to catkin_make.

 ### CUDA
 There is an option to build the stereo matcher with CUDA.
 This will unlock some extra matchers and run the block matcher on the GPU.